Astan Quds Razavi

 Astan Quds Razavi (آستان قدس رضوی) is a bonyad based at Mashhad, Iran.
-It is the administrative organization which manages the Imam Reza shrine and various institutions which belong to the organization.

-The administrative apparatus of Astan Quds Razavi is considered the longest-lasting organization since the martyrdom of Imam Reza about 1200 years ago.
+It is the administrative organization which manages the Imam Reza shrine and various institutions belonging to the organization.
+It is one of the largest religious foundations in the world.
+The administrative apparatus of Astan Quds Razavi is considered the longest-lasting organization since the martyrdom of Imam Reza about 1,200 years ago.
 The main resource of the institution is endowments.

-The Astan Quds Razavi is a major player in the economy of the city of Mashhad.
-The organization by order of Ruhollah Khomeini was tax exempt for 35 years until 2019.
-Today Astan Quds Razavi holds vast assets, including land, businesses, and industries.
+The Astan Quds Razavi is a major player in the economy of Mashhad and owns hundreds of companies and institutions around the country.
+The organization, by order of Ruhollah Khomeini, was tax exempt for 35 years until 2019.
+Today, Astan Quds Razavi holds vast assets, including land, businesses, and industries.
+Although its exact assets are not publicly disclosed, economists and researchers generally regard Astan Quds Razavi as one of the wealthiest and most influential religious foundations in the world.